 Much of my time in the captioning field involved engineering work, from designing and writing software to create closed captions to serving on standards committees and co-designing the first ergonomic stenotype keyboard.
-I have also been a strong advocate for television access to deaf and hard-of-hearing people, speaking at conferences across the country and training hundreds of realtime captioners.
+I have also been a strong advocate for television access for deaf and hard-of-hearing people, speaking at conferences across the country and training hundreds of realtime captioners.
 For more captioning content, please visit my main captioning page.

 Granted in 1997 for “outstanding contributions in improving visual accessibility to information via real-time captioning for deaf and hard of hearing Americans.”

 This award is particularly meaningful to me because it showed that the captioning products I was designing mattered to the people that really needed them.
 I’ve been a captioning advocate for a long time, and it’s always felt somewhat abstract.
 An award like this makes it feel real.